codeponpon/sennalabs/README.md

 Nan, Jaguar
 Nan, TukTuk Nan, Mini Cooper Nan, Honda Jazz

-*Question #5 Create a report that displays the following data in a table:
+* Question #5 Create a report that displays the following data in a table:
-Note:​ ​For this question, we primarily care about functionality not looks.
-But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.
+*Note: For this question, we primarily care about functionality not looks.
+But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.*
 Person’s name, number of cars owned
 Example: Rick, 3
 Zing, 2 Nan, 7 John, 2

-*Question #6 Create an API endpoint for the reports above Design and create and API endpoint(s) for the reports you made above and have them return JSON format.
+* Question #6 Create an API endpoint for the reports above

+Design and create and API endpoint(s) for the reports you made above and have them return JSON format.

-#Standard Backend Developer Questions
+# Standard Backend Developer Questions

-*Question #1 - Warm Up
+* Question #1 - Warm Up
 ```ruby
 def hello
   "Hello #{yield}"
 end
 ```
-*Question #2 - Junior Level
+* Question #2 - Junior Level
 ```ruby
 def csv_sorting(csv_file)
   file = CSV.read csv_file, headers: true